-As a very small area, with a hospital that cannot be further reduced in size and a demographic profile and geography that presents some of the biggest challenges in Scotland, in terms of increasing number of older age and older people, we have very limited scope to make significant resource shifts from hospital to other forms of care.
+As a very small area, with a hospital that cannot be further reduced in size and a demographic profile and geography that presents some of the biggest challenges in Scotland, in terms of increasing number of older people requiring increased health and social care services, we have very limited scope to make significant resource shifts from hospital to other forms of care.
 However, there has been progress in ensuring that people are on in a hospital setting for the shortest period of time as it is recognised that recovery is best in a homely setting.